iamnarendran/Business-FAQ-Chatbot-RAG/README.md

 ## 🔍 Example Prompt

-- Prompt: `Do you provide chatbot solutions & Can you build domain-specific LLM applications`
+- Prompt: `Do you provide chatbot solutions & Can you build domain-specific LLM applications?`

 - Response: `💬 Answer: Yes, we provide intelligent chatbot solutions and can build domain-specific LLM applications tailored for retail, HR, finance, and more.
+I'm a chatbot powered by Deepseek AI.`

+- Prompt: `How many workers in your office?`
+- Response: `💬 Answer: I don't have what you asked [how many workers in your office], please feel free to contact our email.
 I'm a chatbot powered by Deepseek AI.`
 ---